Large Dogs are Part of Everyday Life

 Encountering a large dog unexpectedly can be overwhelming, but using the following tips can help you stay calm and safe:

-- Avoid Sudden Movements – Quick gestures can startle a dog of any size, leading to defensive reactions.
-Use steady and obvious movements to keep the situation friendly and relaxed.
+- Avoid Sudden Movements – Quick gestures can startle a dog of any size.
+Use steady. slow and obvious movements to keep the situation friendly and relaxed.

-- Stand Confidently – Dogs read our body language well; appearing nervous may make them more curious, but also more on alert.
-You must act strong and dominant.
+- Stand Confidently – Dogs read our body language well; appearing nervous may make them more curious, but also more alert.
+You must act strong and dominant, but also relax your body posture and do not show fear.

-- Let the Dog Approach on Its Own Terms – If the owner allows, let the dog sniff you before engaging.
-This will help it relax and give you more confidence, too.
+- Let the Dog Approach on Its Own Terms – If a large dog approaches you, let the dog sniff you before engaging.
+This will help it relax and give you more confidence as well.

 Overcoming Your Animal Phobia with Holistic Therapy